Cosmological higher-curvature gravities: Conclusions

 \section{Conclusions}

 In conclusion, in this work we have carried out an exhaustive study of higher-curvature gravities with second-order equations of motion on FLRW backgrounds in generic dimensions $D \geq 3$.
 First, after examining the properties of curvature invariants when evaluated on FLRW backgrounds, we were able to derive Proposition \ref{prop:cosmocond}, which provides an extremely simple requirement to check whether a given higher-curvature gravity is of the cosmological type in generic $D$.
 This condition depends solely on the properties of the theory when evaluated on FLRW ans\"atze.
 Next, we obtained the unique expression, in terms of the Ricci scalar and the unique independent component of the traceless Ricci tensor on FLRW configurations, which satisfies the aforementioned condition at each curvature order and dimension $D$.
 With this result, we obtained an instance of Cosmological Gravity at each curvature order and spacetime dimension $D$.
 Since one is free to add and remove terms that vanish on top of FLRW backgrounds (such as any curvature invariant containing at least one Weyl curvature tensor), our result completes the classification of all inequivalent Cosmological Gravities, defined as those equivalence classes arising after stating that two Cosmological Gravities are equivalent if they differ by a piece that vanishes for FLRW backgrounds.
 In the literature, examples of Cosmological Gravities had been built at all curvature orders in $D=3$ and a recursive relation was derived to obtain theories (with covariant derivatives of the curvature) of the cosmological type at all orders and dimensions (although studied from the holographic $c$-theorem perspective), so our results complete the study of Cosmological Gravities without covariant derivatives of the curvatures for all orders and dimensions, providing explicit and relatively simple examples of such theories.
+In the case of $D=4$, we presented some physical applications of our Cosmological Gravities and noted that they naturally feature the phenomenon of geometric inflation \cite{Cisterna:2018tgx,Arciniega:2018tnn}, by which the Universe undergoes an inflationary era --- with the appropriate number of e-folds --- induced by the presence of higher-curvature terms, without the introduction of additional matter fields.

 Next, we studied the compatibility between the cosmological condition and the requirement of being a GQTG.
 We considered $D \geq 4$ and we observed that not every Cosmological Gravity belongs to the GQTG class.
 Nevertheless, we were able to prove two remarkable results.
 On the one hand, for dimensions $D \geq 5$, we showed that Quasitopological Gravities (i.e., GQTGs with algebraic equations of motion for static and spherically symmetric configurations) can always be transformed into a Cosmological Quasitopological Gravity by adding a prescribed combination of curvature invariants that vanishes on top of static and spherically symmetric backgrounds.
 We proved this by showing an example of such a theory at all curvature orders and dimensions $D \geq 5$.
 On the other hand, for $D=4$, we presented an instance of a Cosmological GQTG at all curvature orders, thus completing previous works in the literature which found examples of Cosmological GQTGs up to eighth order in the curvature.
 Observe that all the aforementioned Cosmological Gravities (not necessarily fulfilling the GQTG condition) will also satisfy a holographic $c$-theorem by construction \cite{Bueno:2022log}.